lieboldj/StrucTFactor/README.md

 conda env create -f stf.yml
 conda activate stf
 ```
+If you want to benchmark with DeepReg, please install tensorflow.

 ## Predict TF/non-TF for a pdb file
 Given a pdb file, you run the following to predict whether this protein is a TF: